 - Offer professional-looking templates.
 A well-designed and visually appealing website will boost your credibility, giving potential donors confidence in your nonprofit.

-Wix – The Best Option For Simplicity and Customization
+1. Wix – The Best Option for Simplicity and Customization

 Building your nonprofit website should be stress-free, and Wix offers an easy-to-use drag-and-drop website builder that can get you online quickly.
 You can choose from a wide range of beautiful templates, and there’s a variety of widgets you can easily add to your website to improve its functionality.
-All this makes it a user favorite.
+All this makes it a favorite among reviewers.